Audit Log

 Group Actions

-The auditing is carried out separately for each OBJECT on each TARGET and includes all details and completion status for each audit log entry.
+The auditing is carried out separately for each OBJECT on each TARGET and includes all details and completion status for each Audit Log entry.

 Auditing Optimizations

 The initialization record contains all data except the output, while the completion record contains the output, status, and the error message if the action failed.
+To save storage and traffic, the initialization and completion records contain only the relevant data.

-"The amount of audit log entries generated by the trigger exceeds the permitted limit and will be silenced for a while."
+"The amount of Audit Log entries generated by the trigger exceeds the permitted limit and will be silenced for a while."

 Storing the Audit Logs

-• ControlUp Cloud: This is the default configuration for hybrid cloud environments.
-Once support for the cloud data store is implemented, it is possible to view an audit log report in Solve.
-The data is retained in this log for a period of a year after it was first recorded.
+• ControlUp Cloud: Default configuration for Hybrid Cloud environments.
+Once support for the cloud datastore is implemented, it is possible to view an Audit Log report in our web UI.
+The data is retained in this log for a period of 1 year after it was first recorded.
 This option is NOT available for on-premises implementations.
+For complete information on viewing Audit Logs, see here.

-• SysLog: The contents of the SysLog data store can be viewed using any standard Syslog reader (e.g. Splunk).
-On-premises implementations can only store audit logs on their SysLog Servers.
+• SysLog: The contents of the SysLog datastore can be viewed using any standard Syslog reader (e.g. Splunk).
+On-premises implementations can only store Audit Logs on their SysLog Servers.

 The following is an example of the Audit Log stored on a Syslog Server.

-Actions are reported in the Audit Log as two separate entries; once for initialization of the action and once for completion of the action.
+Actions are reported in the Audit Log as two separate entries: once for initialization of the action and once for completion of the action.

 Audit Log Settings

-• Enable Centralized Auditing- For enabling/disabling the audit log data storage in the hybrid cloud environment.
+• Enable Centralized Auditing.
+For enabling/disabling the Audit Log data storage in the Hybrid Cloud environment.

-• Send to SysLog Server-Enables you to save the auditing records to a SysLog server by entering its:
+• Send to SysLog Server.
+Enables you to save the auditing records to a SysLog server by entering its:

-• IP/hostname - Enter the IP address or hostname of the SysLog server.
+• IP/hostname.
+Enter the IP address or hostname of the SysLog server.

-• Port - Enter the port to use to connect to the Syslog server.
+• Port.
+Enter the port to use to connect to the Syslog server.

-• Protocol - Select the protocol to use to connect to the SysLog server – UDP or TCP
+• Protocol.
+Select the protocol to use to connect to the SysLog server: UDP or TCP.

 Audit Logs Data

-For each entry in the audit logs, the following information is stored:
+For each entry in the Audit Logs, the following information is stored:

 Item